SteeltoeOSS/Documentation/labs/spring-one/exercise3.md

 }
 ```

+## Implement the database context and ensure its creation

 Now head over to `Startup.cs` and add the 'DBContext'.
 Visual Studio should prompt you to add `using Steeltoe.Connector.SqlServer.EFCore` package.

 [NOTE!]